Anticipatable/PolyScript/README.md

 ![PolyScript](https://github.com/Anticipatable/PolyScript/blob/main/101.png)

 # How I Came Up With This
 So uh one day I got bored and was on [Polytoria](https://polytoria.com/) then I was like hey I should make some sorta script!
 So Here it is.
-Your welcome lmao
+You're welcome lmao

 # Installation
 Kinda depends if you want it to use [random ids](https://github.com/Anticipatable/PolyScript/tree/main/PickRandomNumber) or do each [one by one](https://github.com/Anticipatable/PolyScript/tree/main/OneByOne).